Spinal Cord Injuries

 - Get plenty of weight-bearing exercise.
 This includes walking, jogging, or sports such as tennis.

-- Do resistance exercises for arms and legs.
-This will help to improve your strength and balance.
+- Do strength exercises for arms and legs.
+This will help to improve your bones but also improve balance to decrease falls.

 - Drink alcohol only in moderation.
 Moderate alcohol intake is 2 drinks per day for men and 1 drink per day for women.